flagbug/YoutubeExtractor/readme.md

 </a>

 ## Overview
-YoutubeExtractor is a reusable library for .NET, written in C#, that allows to download videos from YouTube and/or extract their audio track (currently only for flash videos).
+YoutubeExtractor is a library for .NET, written in C#, that allows to download videos from YouTube and/or extract their audio track (currently only for flash videos).

 ## NuGet